Symplectically replacing plumbings with Euler characteristic 2 4-manifolds: A symplectic exotic

-In this section we will find a 2-replaceable plumbing in $\mathbb{C}P^2\#16\overline{\mathbb{C}P}^2$, excise it, and replace it with its Euler characteristic 2 replacement in order to construct an exotic $\mathbb{C}P^2\#6\overline{\mathbb{C}P}^2$.
-Since this operation is symplectic (see \cite{gaymark}), the resulting manifold will be symplectic.
+In this section we will find the 2-replaceable plumbing tree of Theorem \ref{thm:trees}(a) with $n=9$ and $m=3$ embedded in $\mathbb{C}P^2\#16\overline{\mathbb{C}P^2}$, excise it, and replace it with the 2-replacement constructed in the proof of Theorem \ref{thm:trees}.
+We will then show that the resulting 4-manifold $X$ is a symplectic exotic $\mathbb{C}P^2\#6\overline{\mathbb{C}P^2}$.
+We assume the reader is familiar with elliptic fibrations and blowups.
+See \cite{stipgompf} for details.